MojoliciousDotIO/mojolicious.io/blog/2017/12/15/day-15-start-a-new-yancy-app/index.markdown

 helpers to access our
 data](http://metacpan.org/pod/Mojolicious::Plugin::Yancy#HELPERS).
 Let's
 use the `list` helper to display a list of blog posts.
-This helper takes a collection name and gives us a list of items in that collection.
+This helper takes a schema name and gives us a list of items in that schema.
 It also allows us to search for items and order them to our liking.
 Since we've got a blog, we will order by the creation date, descending.